I designed these leg strengthening exercises for seniors who find that everyday movements aren’t as effortless as they once were.

 - Standing on one foot (single leg balance exercise)

-Each leg exercise for seniors targets specific muscle groups essential for daily functional independence.
-The single leg balance exercises in particular, like standing on one foot, serve double duty by building both strength and stability simultaneously.
+Each leg exercise targets specific muscle groups essential to keep you independent in day to day activities.
+The single leg balance exercises in particular, like standing on one foot, serve double duty by building both hip stability and balance simultaneously.

 Leg Strength Exercises Instructions